Looking for a local, pick-your-own farm in Northern Rhode Island? Scroll down this page and you will see the U-Pick farms in Northern Rhode Island,

 Rocky Point Farm - Blueberries

-12 noon, and Thursdays 4 to 8 pm.
+12 noon, and Thursdays 4 to 8 pm; We stay open even if it rains.
 Directions: We are on the road to the

 former Rocky Point amusement park, on Warwick Neck, which is surrounded by